Lucastmarques/mlops_AHPP/README.md

 ```

 ### 5. Data Checks
 Even though we tried to follow the pipeline presented in the header image, we have to put this step after Data Segragation, so we are able to peform a hypothesis test to reject or aprove our train/test data.
-To reproduce this step, run:
+To reproduce this step, go to *data_checks* folder and run:

 ```
 mlflow run . -P reference_artifact="mlops_AHPP_split/train_data.csv:latest" \